rails/rails/guides/source/asset_pipeline.md

 NOTE.
 Always specify an expected compiled filename that ends with .js or .css, even if you want to add Sass or CoffeeScript files to the precompile array.

-The rake task also generates a `manifest-md5hash.json` that contains a list with all your assets and their respective fingerprints.
+The task also generates a `manifest-md5hash.json` that contains a list with all your assets and their respective fingerprints.
 This is used by the Rails helper methods to avoid handing the mapping requests back to Sprockets.
 A typical manifest file looks like: